UNINETTSigma2/documentation/slurm/slurm_introduction.md

 All normal jobs gets exclusive access to whole nodes (all cpus and memory).
-If a job tries to use more (resident) memory than is configured on the nodes, it will be killed. **FIXME: what is the limit?** The maximal wall time limit for normal jobs is two days (48 hours).
+If a job tries to use more (resident) memory than is configured on the nodes, it will be killed.
+Currently, this limit is 60.5 GiB, *but that might be changed*.
+The maximal wall time limit for normal jobs is two days (48 hours).

 Here is an example job script which specifies "everyting":